-Mark is the Director of Seed Consulting Services, Adelaide.
+Mark is the Director of Edge Environment, Adelaide.
 He is an experienced leader and adaptation planner and has delivered over 60 climate change projects in the last 4 years.
 His career spans nearly twenty years with public and private sectors in planning, engagement, climate change, water and natural resource management.
 His focus is on how to bring rigorous technical information to bear on complex decision making processes in a way that respects and builds on local community and industry knowledge.
 He has worked with councils in New South Wales, Victoria and South Australia to map urban heat islands and develop strategies to reduce their impact on the community and business.

 Veronica Soebarto is a Professor and leader of the Sustainability research stream and of the Environment and Building research unit in the School of Architecture and Built Environment, the University of Adelaide, South Australia.
 With architecture and architectural science background, her research spans from building thermal and energy simulation, environmental monitoring, sustainable building design and assessments, human thermal comfort and age-friendly built environment.
 She is currently leading an ARC Discovery project to investigate and improve the thermal environment of housing of older South Australians.
 She is an Associate Editor for Architectural Science Review and member of the Editorial Board of Energy and Buildings and Journal of Building Performance Simulation.